 The demands placed on personal mobility have changed noticeably in recent years; the vehicle as a status symbol has become increasingly irrelevant for young people.
 Mile-long traffic jams, nerve-racking traffic conditions and ecological aspects are fueling the trend away from owning a car.
-Generation Y is increasingly doing without their own vehicle, especially if they live in big cities.
+Generations Y and Z are increasingly doing without their own vehicle, especially if they live in big cities.
 In contrast, car sharing or ride-hailing are becoming increasingly popular.

 In order to continue to address the interests, priorities, and wishes of customers, automakers must push new business areas and focus on attractive services.
 At the core of this change is digital transformation, which is not possible without comprehensive digitization.

 However, the change for the automotive industry is far from over with the mere implementation of new services, such as carsharing services, to make the vehicles produced available to a broad user base.

 New technologies such as the Internet of Things (IoT), blockchain and artificial intelligence enable the implementation of new business models, such as intelligent route planning based on live data.
 Car-to-car communication will also play an increasingly important role in the future, enabling even faster transmission of data in real time – a wonderful promise not only for commuters.

 But in-vehicle voice interaction will also provide additional convenience.
 Both automakers and original equipment manufacturers (OEMs) are implementing voice recognition technologies into their systems to offer high-end products to drivers.